Inga Ābele

 Julian Sartorius

-Julian Sartorius, was born in Thun, received private drum instruction from Fabian Kuratli and Michael Wertmüller and studied at the Hochschule der Künste in Bern and at the Musikhochschule in Luzern.
-He has worked together with nationally and internationally known artists such as Pierre Favre, Hans Koch, Sophie Hunger, Big Zis, Matthew Herbert and Rhys Chatham.
+Julian Sartorius was born in Thun, Switzerland, received private drum instruction from Fabian Kuratli and Michael Wertmüller and studied at the Hochschule der Künste in Bern and at the Musikhochschule in Luzern.
+He has worked with nationally and internationally known artists such as Pierre Favre, Hans Koch, Sophie Hunger, Big Zis, Matthew Herbert, and Rhys Chatham.
 He has received numerous prizes and awards for his achievements.

 Susi Wirth

-Susi Wirth was born in Chur in 1970.
+Susi Wirth was born in Chur, Switzerland in 1970.
 She grew up in Liechtenstein and Switzerland, and now lives and works in Germany.
-After completing her training as an actor she performed on a variety of stages and has worked together with many independent theatre groups.
-In 2000 she and the composer and musician Olivier Gabus founded the Companie Sous-sol.
+After completing her training as an actor, she performed on a variety of stages and has worked with many independent theatre groups.
+In 2000, she and the composer and musician Olivier Gabus founded the Companie Sous-sol, which has received many awards.
 Susie Wirth has written numerous plays.
-The Companie Sous-sol has received many awards.

 Ilmar Taska

 Ilmar Taska grew up in Estonia and studied at the Moscow Film Institute.
-He works internationally as a producer, director and screenwriter.
+He works internationally as a producer, director, and screenwriter.
 He made his debut in the literary world with the autobiographical novella Better Than Life.
-His short story Pobeda, out of which the novel Pobeda 1946 grew, was awarded the Estonian Literature Prize in 2014.
+His short story "Pobeda", out of which grew the novel Pobeda 1946, was awarded the Estonian Literature Prize in 2014.
 Ilmar Taska is a unique phenomenon in Estonian literature.
 His works have received international accolades and have already been translated into several languages.

 Lu Bonauer

-Lu Bonauer, born in Basel in 1973, writes prose and poetry.
+Lu Bonauer, born in Basel, Switzerland in 1973, writes prose and poetry.
 His works have appeared in a number of anthologies and have won awards in various competitions.
-He was the winner of the OpenNet writing competition at the Solothurner Literaturtage and wrote the Text of the Month selected by the Literaturhaus Zurich in March, 2002.
-In 2008 and 2016 he received sponsorship awards from the Panel of Experts in Literature of Basel-Stadt and Basel-Landschaft for the novel-writing projects Heartbeat behind Rock and OLI’s God.
-In spring, 2019, Lu Bonauer was awarded a grant from the cultural foundation Pro Helvetia.
+He was the winner of the OpenNet writing competition at the Solothurner Literaturtage and wrote the Text of the Month selected by the Literaturhaus Zurich in March of 2002.
+In 2008 and 2016, he received sponsorship awards from the Panel of Experts in Literature of Basel-Stadt and Basel-Landschaft for the novel-writing projects Heartbeat behind Rock and OLI’s God.
+In spring 2019, Lu Bonauer was awarded a grant from the cultural foundation Pro Helvetia.

 Ashley Curtis

-Ashley Curtis was born in California in 1959.
+Ashley Curtis was born in California, USA in 1959.
 He studied Chinese and biblical literature at Yale and physics and physics pedagogy at Smith College.
-He taught for many years at the Ecole d’Humanité in Hasliberg, Switzerland, where he served as co-director from 2009 to 2014.
-He is the author of Error and Loss: A License to Enchantment (2017), The Soul in the Stone - Why the Worldview That Will Save Our Planet Is More Credible Than the One That Is Destroying It (2023) and the mystery novel Hexeneinmaleins (2019), all of them published by the Kommode Press, and the cultural history “O Switzerland!”
+He taught at the Ecole d’Humanité in Hasliberg, Switzerland for many years, where he served as co-director from 2009 to 2014.
+He is the author of Error and Loss: A License to Enchantment (2017), The Soul in the Stone - Why the Worldview That Will Save Our Planet Is More Credible Than the One That Is Destroying It (2023) and the mystery novel Hexeneinmaleins (2019), all published by Kommode Verlag, and the cultural history “O Switzerland!”
 (Bergli).
-He lives just outside the Val Grande National Park in northern Italy.
+Ashley Curtis lives just outside the Val Grande National Park in northern Italy.

 Patric Sandri

-Patric Sandri was born in Uster in 1979.
-In 2007 he received his degree in illustration from the HGK FHZ in Luzern, and in 2012 his master’s from the Royal College of Art in London.
-Since then he has created illustrations for newspapers, magazines, books and posters both nationally and internationally.
+Patric Sandri was born in Uster, Switzerland in 1979.
+In 2007, he received his degree in illustration from the HGK FHZ in Luzern, and his master’s from the Royal College of Art in London in 2012.
+Since then he has created illustrations for newspapers, magazines, books, and posters both nationally and internationally.
 Lately he has been honing his collage techniques.
-His approach is conceptual and he likes to surprise the viewer with unconventional solutions.
+His approach is conceptual, and he likes to surprise the viewer with unconventional solutions.

 Isabelle Capron

-Isabelle Capron moved twenty years ago from Paris to Zurich.
+Isabelle Capron moved from Paris, France to Zurich, Switzerland twenty years ago.
 She studied philosophy at the Sorbonne University.
-Today she teaches French at the ZHAW and is a member of the authors collective Index.
+Today she teaches French at the Zürcher Hochschule für Angewandte Wissenschaften (ZHAW) and is a member of the authors and artists collective "index".

 Marianne Smolska

-Marianne Smolska is a French artist and designer who is originally from Paris but now lives in Hanoi.
-She works in the field of illustration, graphic design and as well as international NGOs.
+Marianne Smolska is a French artist and designer from Paris, France.
+She now lives in Hanoi and works on various projects in the fields of illustration and graphic design for public and private institutions as well as international NGOs.

 Rudy Simone

 Rudy Simone is the author of six books.
-She founded and developed Help for Aspergers and the International Aspergirl Society®, for which she serves as president.
-Simone is also a composer, musician, producer and sound engineer, actor and comedian.
+She founded and developed Help for Aspergers and the International Aspergirl Society®, in which she serves as president.
+Simone is also a composer, musician, producer, sound engineer, actor, and comedian.
 She has released three albums and regularly gives live performances.
 American by birth, Simone has lived in various countries.
-Some of the most significant print publications, including the New York Times, the Sunday Times (of London), the Daily Mail, AERA (Japan) and Time magazine, have interviewed Simone or reported on her work.
+Some of the most significant print publications, including The New York Times, The Sunday Times (of London), The Daily Mail, AERA (Japan), and Time Magazine, have interviewed Simone or reported on her work.

 Jan W. Faul

-Jan W. Faul born in Port Chester, NY in 1945.
-He has been a photo-journalist, commercial pho- tographer, and artist in the US and Europe for 40 years.
-His advertising photography has won dozens of awards from Art Directors’ Clubs and professional competitions.
+Jan W. Faul was born in Port Chester, NY, USA in 1945.
+He has been a photojournalist, commercial photographer, and artist in the US and Europe for 40 years.
+His advertising photography has won dozens of awards from Art Directors Clubs and professional competitions.

 Séamas Ó Maolchataigh